-If you are visiting Halifax or live here in the region and want to learn how to surf, then you are in luck!
-Halifax is an amazing place to learn how to master the sport, and here are 5 reasons why:
+Halifax is an amazing place to learn how to master the sport (or just enjoy it as an amateur!), and here are 5 reasons why:

-Along with warmer temperatures, summer also brings small-to-medium waves.
-Winter waves are big and chilly, and should be reserved for those with more experience.
+Along with warmer temperatures, summer in Halifax brings small-to-medium sized waves.
+Winter waves are big and chilly, and should be reserved for those with more experience!